helena-bethany/gene-functionality/README.md

 blastn -query $initial_fasta -db human_genome -evalue 0.01 -out output.csv -outfmt "10 qaccver saccver pident"
 ```

-Distances to the nearest repetitive element were calculated from a file of non-redundant hits of repetitive DNA elements in the human genome obtained from Dfam v3.1 (Hubley et al., 2016).
+Distances to the nearest repetitive elements were calculated from a file of non-redundant hits of repetitive DNA elements in the human genome obtained from Dfam v3.1 (Hubley et al., 2016).
 Once this was converted to bed file format, the distance to the nearest hit was calculated using ```bedtools closest```  (Quinlan, 2014).

 ```
 # Download Dfam non-redundent hg38 repetitive DNA elements